nvalfre/minesweeper-API/README.md

       -> End game validation for each position in status flagged, visited or revealed, if the difference between the number of bombs (not revealed) and the flag bombs safed is equals to the number of positions opens, win.
       -> End game by action validation exploit bomb
       -> Force endgame if timer is done
-    - Time tracking
       -> Add time tracking service with channels
-    - Action service
       -> Add movement x, y publish
         -> Validation and exploit if bomb, end game
         -> Reveal hints if ok and reveal a random value area not visited next to the current visit, it should be just safe zone (WITHOUT bombs)
       -> Add flag movement x, y publish to ELUDE this position.
     - History service
   - Generate DAOS
-    - User
     - Game
-    - Action
-    - Session

 **Frontend - Client side - Pretended: flutter app with dart.**
   - Setup env
   - Setup rest providers with http calls
   - Setup routes & views
-  - Build a login & logout flutter view
   - Build home view, if have a current game resume option, else start game
   - Build game start options view
-  - Build board render view with maximum colums with some position object
+  - Build board render view with maximum columns with some positions object
-  - Build movements events on dashboard positions(onclick, dobleclick or rightclick for flag)
+  - Build movements events on dashboard positions(onclick, doble click or right click or a flag)
   - Build game history view just list by user.
   - Deploy onto github with hummingbird